Project-K-Official/project-k-official.github.io/README.md

 - Capability of running under 2GB RAM.
 - Compact size of the ISO file takes only up to 2.5 GB space."

-#### :icon-package: Customized Chromium with plugins like AD Blocker (Will eventually shift to our very own browser)
+#### :icon-package: Customized Chromium with plugins like AD Blocker

 A customized and a much more secured version of chrome is shipped with the OS called Chromium.
 Comes without the primal software of the initial chrome.
 To expand the user’s efficiency and privacy certain plugins are added (UBlock, Origin, etc.).